Joseph A. Mussomeli

-Joseph Adamo Mussomeli (born May 26, 1952) was an employee of the United States Department of State and is the former U.S. Ambassador to the Republic of Slovenia and the Kingdom of Cambodia.
+Joseph Adamo Mussomeli (born May 26, 1952) is an American diplomat who has worked for the United States Department of State and is the former U.S. Ambassador to the Republic of Slovenia and the Kingdom of Cambodia.

 Early life

 Mussomeli's grandparents on both sides of the family immigrated to America from Sicily around the turn of the 19th century.
 Mussomeli was born in New York City on May 26, 1952.
 His father, Mariano Mussomeli, was an officer in the United States Army and served in both World War II and the Korean War.
 As such, Joseph moved around the US somewhat in his youth, and also lived for some time in Germany.

 By his high school years, his family had settled down in Cherry Hill, New Jersey.
 He graduated from Camden Catholic High School in 1970, going from there to Rutgers University-Camden for two years before taking time off to hitch-hike through Europe.
 Upon returning to the United States, he attended Trenton State College (now The College of New Jersey) and graduated summa cum laude in 1975, earning a BA in Political Science.
 In 1978, he earned a Juris Doctor degree from Rutgers School of Law-Newark.